MohammadAboulEla/Ayat/README.md

 # Ayat
-Ayat is a flutter project to remembrance and study Quarn ayahs
+Ayat is a flutter project to remembrance and study Quran ayahs